RobHofmann/HomeAssistant-GreeClimateComponent/info.md

      temp_sensor: <entity id of the temperature sensor.
 For example: sensor.bedroom_temperature>
      lights: <OPTIONAL: input_boolean to switch AC lights mode on/off.
 For example: input_boolean.first_ac_lights>
      xfan: <OPTIONAL: input_boolean to switch AC xfan mode on/off.
 For example: input_boolean.first_ac_xfan>
+     health: <OPTIONAL: input_boolean used to switch the Health option on/off of your first AC.
+For example: input_boolean.first_ac_health>
      sleep: <OPTIONAL: input_boolean to switch AC sleep mode on/off.
 For example: input_boolean.first_ac_sleep>
      powersave: <OPTIONAL: input_boolean to switch AC powersave mode on/off.
 For example: input_boolean.first_ac_powersave>